 Related: Comparison of Business Entities

-Rental costs will vary depending on the nightclub’s size, location, and amenities.
-Rental costs for clubs in high-traffic locations will be higher, but the location can generate valuable walk-in traffic and public awareness of the business.
+Venue costs will vary depending on the nightclub’s size, location, and amenities.
+Rental costs for clubs in high-traffic locations will be higher, but a well-located venue can generate valuable walk-in traffic and public awareness of the business.

 Related: Choosing a business location